-The National Student Survey (NSS) has been commissioned by the national bodies that fund higher education in the UK, including, in the case of Northern Ireland, the Department of Employment & Learning, and is conducted on their behalf by the market research organisation, Ipsos-MORI.
+The National Student Survey (NSS) has been commissioned by the national bodies that fund higher education in the UK, including, in the case of Northern Ireland, the Department for the Economy, and is conducted on their behalf by the market research organisation, Ipsos-MORI.
 It is a survey of final year undergraduates and allows them to have their say about their time at university.
 As such, the Survey is intended primarily to help prospective students decide which course they would like to follow and which university they would like to study at.
 The results are published on the Unistats website.
-The Survey also provides important information for institutions on what students feel about their university experience, and is serving to drive up standards as universities compete with each other to improve their position in league tables.
+The Survey also provides important information for institutions on what students feel about their university experience and is serving to drive up standards as universities compete with each other to improve their position in league tables.

-The NSS is now well-established within higher education and the thirteenth annual survey was conducted between January and April 2017.
+The NSS is now well-established within higher education and the eleventh annual survey was conducted between January and April 2015.
 Encouraged by Ipsos-MORI and the University, every year students are encouraged to complete the Survey online.
-In order to maximise the response rate, Ipsos-MORI may contact students who do not respond to the online survey by email, SMS, and telephone to complete the survey.
+In order to maximise the response rate, Ipsos-MORI may contact students who do not respond to the online survey by email, SMS, post and telephone to complete the survey.
 The questionnaire is anonymous and no results are published that would allow any student to be identified.

 The questionnaire has 27 questions covering the following aspect of a student's university experience: teaching; learning opportunities; assessment and feedback; academic support; organisation and management; learning resources; learning community; student voice; overall satisfaction.
 The results of the Survey are published on a subject basis in mid August and the Unistats website is updated in September.
 Within the University, the results are sent to Schools and academic-support services and also to senior management committees.

 Improving its scores in the NSS is a top priority for the University.

 Better results will only be achieved through real improvements in the quality of academic provision and services to students.
 In order to achieve this, the University's senior management has approved a detailed action plan.
 The plan aims to improve performance by: